£65.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Campagnolo Racing T chainring, hailing from Italy and in production during the 2000s .
-Made from aluminium and weighing in at 88 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.
+Campagnolo Nuovo Record adjustable bottom bracket cup, hailing from Italy and in production from the 1960s to the 1970s (yet still new & unused after all this time).
+Made from steel and weighing in at 45 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW